Adam-S-J/base-next-project/README.md

     build: Builds the project for production
     start: Starts the production server on http://localhost:3000 (if a build has been generated)
     test: Runs the Jest testing library
+    lint: Runs ESLint on all files
+    storybook: Opens storybook in the browser
 ```

 ## Housekeeping